 2. Ecuador: One Of The World’s Lowest Thresholds

 As one of the world’s most popular retirement destinations, Ecuador offers one of the easiest residencies for the property buyer, at a minimum investment of just US$40,000.
 This will qualify you for the investment visa.
 Applicants must also prove US$400 monthly income from any source.

 As with Colombia, the municipal value on your property title must reflect the minimum investment level of US$40,000 or more.
 This is normally not a problem nowadays.
 But old deeds may have low municipal values on them, and you’ll need an attorney’s help to bring them up to US$40,000 without having the seller pay a large capital gains tax.

 Ecuador uses the U.S. dollar as its official currency, so these values do not fluctuate with any exchange rate.

 Your US$40,000 investment gets you permanent residency in Ecuador.
 And thanks to recent adjustments to the law, after gaining permanent residency through an investor visa, you can come and go as you like to Ecuador.
 There is no limit to the time you can be outside the country.

 3. Panama: Friendly Nations Visa Makes Residency Easy

-The visa requires that you have an economic link to Panama, and your real estate purchase can do that for you.
-And it doesn’t need to be a personal residence, either.
-A lot of readers are using our current teak investment offer and the popular mango investment to qualify.
+As this visa requires that you have an economic link to Panama, your real estate purchase can do that for you.
+A lot of readers are using our current teak investment offer to qualify.

 Like Ecuador, Panama also uses the U.S. dollar as its official currency, so you’ll be shielded from currency exchange rate fluctuations.